-"Subphase master" inverters are used in series or three-phase systems.
+"Subphase master" inverters are used in three-phase systems.
 A subphase master inverter operates semi-independently of the master inverter.
 Although the master inverter sets the phase relationship, the subphase master creates an output independent of the master.

-The master on the L1 (or A phase) output cannot measure loads and voltages on any other output.
-The subphase masters for the other outputs perform monitoring and regulation for the phase they control.
+The master on the A phase output cannot measure loads and voltages on any other output.
+Subphase masters are required to perform monitoring and regulation on the B and C phase outputs.

-- ~ In a series or series/parallel-stacked system, a subphase master is required for the L2 output. - ~ In a three-phase system, subphase masters are required for both the B and C phases. - A slave inverter does not create an independent output.
-It simply assists the master or subphase master by adding power to the output as needed. - ~ The Power Save function can place slave inverters in "Silent" mode when not in use.
+- > A slave inverter does not create an independent output.
+It simply assists the master or subphase master by adding power to the output as needed. - The Power Save function can place slave inverters in "Silent" mode when not in use.
 They are activated by the master or subphase master when required.